Riyshu/KhaataPushtak/README.md

 It allows you to easily **create, edit, view, and delete daily transaction records** — stored locally as `.txt` files — using a clean and simple web interface.

 > **Future Plans:**
-> In upcoming updates, KhaataPushtak will support **database integration** (MySQL/PostgreSQL or MongoDB) for more scalability, search features, and better data management.
+> In upcoming updates, KhaataPushtak will support **database integration** (MySQL/PostgreSQL or MongoDB) for more scalability, search features, and better data management.And also I will make a better UI in future for my Webpage.

 ---